jiayuebao/Event-Recommendation-Engine/README.md

-# Round: A Personalized Event-Recommendation-Engine
+# Around: The Personalized Event-Recommendation-Engine
 Java web service which can recommend the latest nearby events for users.